gsa-tts-archived/jemison/README.md

 This lets you watch the queues at [localhost:11111](http://localhost:11111) provided by [River](https://riverqueue.com/), a queueing library/system built on Postgres.

-### observing the database

-[pgweb](https://sosedoff.github.io/pgweb/) is included in the container stack for browsing the database directly and, if needed, editing.
+[pgweb](https://sosedoff.github.io/pgweb/) is included in the container stack for browsing the queue database directly and, if needed, editing.
 Pointign a browser at [localhost:22222](http://localhost:22222) will bring up `pgweb`.

 If you are running, and want to simulate total queue loss, run